 In the following, we discuss our findings concerning the experimentally seen regimes in Ref.~\cite{Bafia21} and calculations incorporating anisotropy of the superconducting gap and inhomogeneous disorder in the screening region of SRF cavities, presented in Ref.~\cite{Ueki22}.

-{\it i)} In our perspective, the individual regimes displayed in Fig.~\ref{fig:FreqShift_Regimes} correspond to different combinations of considered values of the pair-breaking and pair-conserving scattering rates within the Dynes superconductor homogenous theory approach.
+{\it i)} In our perspective, the individual regimes displayed in Fig.~\ref{fig:FreqShift_Regimes} correspond to different combinations of considered values of the pair-breaking and pair-conserving scattering rates within the DS homogenous theory approach.

 {\it ii)} We compare our results (focusing mainly on the insets in Fig.~\ref{fig:FreqShift_Regimes}) with the observed features reported in Fig.~1 of Ref.~\cite{Bafia21} (or Fig.~6.1 of Ref.~\cite{Bafia20}).
-Let us look at the first four regimes from Tab.~\ref{tab:Regimes} with $\ell~\lesssim~\SI{700}{nm}$, reminding us the cleaner of the two cases discussed in sec.~\ref{sec:Temp_Range}.
+Let us look at the first four regimes from Tab.~\ref{tab:Regimes} with $\ell~\lesssim~\SI{700}{nm}$, reminding us the cleaner of the two cases discussed in Sec.~\ref{sec:Temp_Range}.
 Our results are in the correct ranges of temperatures~$T\in(0.99,1)\,T_c$ and resonant frequency shift differences $\delta f\in(-0.3, 0.5)\,\SI{}{kHz}$ scale, assuming $\tilde{f}~\approx~\SI{5}{kHz}$, coming from $f~=~\SI{1.3}{GHz}$, $G~=~\SI{270}{\Omega}$, and $X_n~\approx~\SI{2}{m\Omega}$.

-In Fig.~\ref{fig:Contours_Regimes} we depict different regimes from the Fig.~\ref{fig:FreqShift_Regimes} and Tab.~\ref{tab:Regimes} in the density plot of $\delta f(T)/\tilde{f}$, plotted as a continuous function of $\gamma$, considering fixed value of $\gamma_s$.
+In Fig.~\ref{fig:Contours_Regimes} we depict different regimes from Fig.~\ref{fig:FreqShift_Regimes} and Tab.~\ref{tab:Regimes} in the density plot of $\delta f(T)/\tilde{f}$, plotted as a continuous function of $\gamma$, considering fixed value of $\gamma_s$.
 The regimes beginning with the {\it Foot} and ending with the pure {\it Dip} signature can be understood from the shape of the individual contours.

 {\it iii)} Next, in the comparison with the theory\footnote{To be more specific, we compare the red curve in Fig.~2 of Ref.~\cite{Ueki22}, using their set of relevant parameters $\tau T_{c_0}=3.29$, $T_{c_0}=\SI{9}{K}$, and $v_F=\SI{0.26}{Mm/s}$.} from Ref.~\cite{Ueki22}, we work on the similar scale of $R_n\sim\SI{2}{m\Omega}$ and $\ell\sim\SI{700}{nm}$.